 *Indicates that opportunities for obtaining an advanced degree are available.

 **Not part of matching program; see anatomic pathology website for application procedure and deadlines.

-Cornell University is a member of the American Association of Veterinary Clinicians (AAVC) Veterinary Internship and Residency Matching Program.
+Cornell University is a member of the American Association of Veterinary Clinicians (AAVC) which sponsors the Veterinary Internship and Residency Matching Program (VIRMP).

 Please note that advertisements for programs noted above may be revised for next year.

 During the program, approximately 70 percent of time is devoted to clinical training and service, while approximately 30 percent is spent in academic pursuits, including research and didactic teaching opportunities.
 During clinical training periods each resident is supervised by the chief of the service to which the resident is assigned.
 Academic training is supervised by the section coordinator and designated faculty of the section representing the academic discipline.
 For descriptions of specific residency programs see contact information below.

 Application Procedures & Requirements